 The rain has stopped and the storm clouds have rolled away.
-Now it’s time to takes steps to maintain your safety, check for damage, and get your property fixed so you can get back to life under sunny skies.
+Now it’s time to take steps to maintain your safety, check for damage from the severe rainstorm and get your property fixed so you can get back to life under sunny skies.

 Learn more at The Hartford’s Catastrophe Information Center.

-A severe rain- or thunderstorm can cause anything from no damage to severe property damage.
-Fortunately, your homeowners insurance helps cover you for the damage caused by wind, lightning, and hail.
-However, your home insurance doesn’t cover you for weather-related flooding—but your flood insurance does.
+A severe rainstorm can cause anything from no damage to severe property damage.
+Fortunately, your homeowners insurance helps cover you for the damage caused by wind, lightning and hail.
+However, your home insurance doesn’t cover you for weather-related flooding, but your flood insurance does.
 If you didn’t have flood insurance, you can contact the Federal Emergency Management Agency (FEMA) for help.

-After such a storm, you might be tempted to rush outside to take stock of broken tree limbs, displaced shingles, and shattered glass.
-However, it’s important to take your time and be careful when assessing damage to your property in the aftermath of a storm.
+After a severe rainstorm, you might be tempted to rush outside to take stock of broken tree limbs, displaced shingles and shattered glass.
+But it’s important to remember to take your time and be careful when assessing damage to your property in the aftermath of a storm.

-Remain in a Safe Space After the Storm
+Remain in a Safe Space After the Severe Rainstorm

-Stay in your home, or in your car if you were driving when the storm struck, until you’re absolutely sure it’s safe to go outside.
+Stay in your home, or in your car if you’re driving when the storm strikes.
+Don’t leave until you’re absolutely sure it’s safe to go outside.
 A simple lightning safety rule: If you can hear thunder, do not go outside.
 Lightning can strike 10 miles away from the center of a storm, even in an area where no rain is falling.
 In fact, many people get struck by lightning after the storm has passed because they mistakenly believe they are out of danger.
 To be safe, stay inside for 30 minutes after the final thunderclap.

 And as long as you can hear thunder, avoid using corded phones, stay away from electrical wiring and don’t take a bath or shower or wash dishes.
 Pipes can carry electricity and it is possible to get struck by lightning inside your home.